skylarhubb/Image-to-Pixel-Art/README.md

 that are 3^n px wide/tall.
 The sample images included meet this requirement.
 See FUTURE IMPLEMENTATIONS for more details.

+## EXAMPLES

 ## DEPLOYMENT INSTRUCTIONS
 First, ensure pixelate.cpp and the Makefile are in a directory together, along with any images you want to use.

 Type 'make' to compile the program.

-  ./pixelate input.img : Displays the image in a resized window.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;./pixelate input.img : Displays the image in a resized window.

 Pressing the following keys will perform the following commands:

-  'w' write the framebuffer to a file
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;'w' write the framebuffer to a file

-  'i' to invert the colors of the image file
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;'i' to invert the colors of the image file

-  'p' pixelates the image.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;'p' pixelates the image.
 The more times you press, the more pixelated the image becomes.

-  'r' reloads the image back to its original form.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;'r' reloads the image back to its original form.

-  'q' or esc to exit the program
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;'q' or esc to exit the program

 ## KNOWN PROBLEMS